Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Results Discussion

-As we enter the ultrastrong driving regime, one might suspect the presence of multi-microwave photon transitions.
-To characterize the extent of multiphoton transitions in the system, we construct the fraction which captures the proportion of the wavefunction rotating at a maximum frequency of $|N|\omega_\text{m}$.
-In figure \ref{fig:photons} contours of $X$ are plotted through Floquet $N$ vs $\mathcal{E}_\text{m}$ space.
+One might expect the presence of multi-microwave photon transitions in the ultrastrong driving regime.
+To characterize the extent of multiphoton transitions in the system, we construct the fraction which captures the proportion of the wave function rotating at a maximum frequency of $|N|\omega_\text{m}$.
+How $X(N)$ varies with microwave field strength is displayed in figure \ref{fig:photons}.
 We see clearly that the Floquet approach is justified, as higher than second order components become significant above field strengths of $200 \pm 1$~V~m$^{-1}$, around where we enter the ultrastrong driving regime.
-One can also see there is a significant fraction of the wavefunction oscillating at $|N| > 5$ at the high end of considered $\mathcal{E}_\text{m}$, well into the ultrastrong driving regime.
+One can also see there is a significant fraction of the wave function oscillating at $|N| > 5$ at the high end of considered $\mathcal{E}_\text{m}$, well into the ultrastrong driving regime.